BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain: Experiments

 \subsection{Evaluation Protocol}

-To ensure fair evaluation, we split each pool into disjoint \emph{ranking} and \emph{evaluation} halves: the ranking set is used to assign best pattern-hypothesis pairs; the evaluation set is used to report final metrics at Sec.~\ref{sec:results}.
+To ensure fair evaluation, we split each pool into disjoint \emph{ranking} and \emph{evaluation} halves: the ranking set is used to assign best pattern-hypothesis pairs; the evaluation set is used to report final metrics at Sec. \ref{sec:results}.
 In the main paper, we present results for Subject~1 from the NSD dataset.
-Quantitative and qualitative results for the other subjects are provided in Supp.~\ref{sec_sup:additional_Quantitative} \& \ref{sec_sup:additional_Visualizations}, demonstrating the effectiveness of our pipeline across subjects.
+Quantitative and qualitative results for the other subjects are provided in \cref{sec_sup:additional_Quantitative,sec_sup:additional_Visualizations}, demonstrating the effectiveness of our pipeline across subjects.
+Since every pattern receives a score, searches can be conducted not only within a single decomposition, but also \emph{across} methods and hyperparameters, allowing integrated comparison and selection.